 Employer withdrawal is a serious situation that requires immediate legal advice.
 It is one of the reasons why understanding your employer's financial stability and commitment before applying is so important — see our employer verification service.

-8. Can I change employers once I have a TRP?
+12. Can I change employers once I have a work-permit-based TRP?

 Changing employers on a work-permit-based TRP requires a new work permit from the new employer.
 The process is the same as the initial work permit application — the new employer must apply to the ДСЗ, conduct the labour market test, and wait for approval.